• Skip to primary navigation

 Cold Spring Tavern in the Mountains Above Santa Barbara

-Cold Spring Tavern is one of those historic and beautiful places that has an amazing atmosphere, great food and a fantastic location to add to it.
-From the moment you walk into the quiet little log cabin and see the fire roaring you will wish you had more time just to sit and listen to the stories that no doubt these walls could tell.
+Cold Spring Tavern is one of those historic places that has a fantastic atmosphere, great food, and a beautiful location to add to it.
+From the moment you walk into the quiet little log cabin and see the fire roaring, you will wish you had more time just to sit and listen to the stories that no doubt these walls could tell.
 Here is all the info so you can experience it for yourself.

 Cold Creek Tavern-7